LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 ## 3.6.
 Usage of Server Resource Provider

-The IBM FHIR Server supports a dynamic registry of StructureDefinition resources; when a user creates a StructureDefinition, the IBM FHIR Server executes a Search against the StructureDefinition resource to find the related profiles during validation.
+The IBM FHIR Server has a dynamic registry of conformance resources.
+The built-in "ServerRegistryResourceProvider" can be used to bridge conformance resources from the tenant data store (uploaded through the REST API) to the registry.
+When enabled, this means that each call to the registry (e.g. for extension StructureDefinition lookups during resource creation) can result in a round trip to the database.

-The IBM FHIR Server team recommends the dynamic registry has the following configuration setting:
+For optimal performance, the IBM FHIR Server team recommends to disable this resource provider via the following setting:

 | Configuration | Recommended value |
 |------|-------|